 - mild chest tightness or wheezing

-A peak flow meter can help predict when a flare-up might be on its way, although not all flare-ups can be prevented.
 Because they can be life-threatening, flare-ups demand attention.
 Your child might need to take quick-relief medicine (which acts quickly to relieve symptoms), visit the doctor, or even go to the hospital.
-Having a set of instructions (the asthma action plan) can help you know what action is needed.

 To help prevent flare-ups:

-- Make sure you or your child always carries an inhaler and spacer.
+- Make sure your child always has quick-relief medicine and the spacer available.

 - Teach your child how to avoid asthma triggers.

-- Make sure your child takes the long-term control medicine (also called controller or maintenance medicine) as the doctor directed.
-Even if your child is feeling better, it's important not to skip it.
+- Make sure your child takes the long-term control medicine (also called controller medicine or maintenance medicine) as the doctor directed.
+Even when your child feels well, it's important not to skip it.